solid-contrib/specification-tests/README.md

 * A link to the script that defines the test case `spec:testScript` - note that the URL provided is normally mapped to the local file system in the test harness configuration file.

-Note that there may be more than one test case linked to a requirement as shown in the example below.
+Note that there may be more than one test case linked to a requirement as shown in the example below:
 ```turtle
 prefix rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>
 prefix rdfs: <http://www.w3.org/2000/01/rdf-schema#>